Use condensed structural formulas to write the balanced chemical ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Use condensed structural formulas to write the balanced chemical equation for the NaOH saponification of glyceryl trimyristate (trimyristin).
+Use condensed structural formulas to write the balanced chemical equation for the hydrogenation of glyceryl trilinolenate, a fat containing glycerol and three linolenic acid molecules.

 Verified Solution